HCanber/midi2keys/README.md

 Options:
   -c, --config <filename>  The config file to use
-  -m, --monitor            Enable logging of received midi messages -d, --debug              Enable debug logging, including logging of received midi messages -V, --version            output the version number
+  -i, --input <name>       The name of the midi input to use -m, --monitor            Enable logging of received midi messages -d, --debug              Enable debug logging, including logging of received midi messages -V, --version            output the version number